 - 4. "End User" means any person or entity (e.g., contractor's employee, business associate, subcontractor, other downstream user, etc.) that receives DHHS data or derivative data in accordance with the terms of this Contract. - 5.
 "HIPAA" means the Health Insurance Portability and Accountability Act of 1996 and the regulations promulgated thereunder. - 6.
 "Incident" means an act that potentially violates a security policy, which includes successful attempts) to gain unauthorized access to a system or its data, unwanted disruption or denial of service, the unauthorized use of a system for the processing or storage of data; and changes to system hardware, firmware, or software characteristics without the owner's knowledge, instruction, or consent.
-Incidents include the loss of data through theft or device misplacement, loss or misplacement of hardcopy documents, and misrouting of physical or electronic documents or mail.
+Incidents

 V4.
+Last update 2.07,2018

-Last update 2.07.2018 Modified for State Oploid Response Award Agreement October 2018 Exhibit K DHHS Information Security Requirements Page 1 of 8
+Modified for State Opioid Response Award Agreement October 2018 Exhibit K

+DHHS information

+Security Requirements

+Page 1 of 8